zalo/zalo.github.io/_posts/2019-3-3-polar-decomposition.md

 zBasis = cross(xBasis, yBasis).normalized;
 ```

 This algorithm is nice because it is short, analytic, and trivially differentiable (which can be useful in machine learning!)

-However, this algorithm is dependent on the order in which you solve the bases.
-The input x-direction is unmodified, the y-direction is just perpendicular to that, and the input z-direction isn't even taken into account!
-It is by no means *the optimal* orthonormal matrix.

-### Robust Polar Decomposition

-The solution to this problem came from my favorite paper of 2016: [Matthias Müller's Polar Decomposition](https://animation.rwth-aachen.de/media/papers/2016-MIG-StableRotation.pdf).

-This paper offers a cheap, branchless iterative approximation to the orthonormalization problem that is extremely robust, where the error is spread out evenly across the three bases.
-The secret is that, instead of trying to find the optimal _orthonormal matrix_, it finds the the optimal _rotation_ that matches an identity basis with the input basis.

-You can play with it here
+However, it only has one small issue....

 <!-- Hide the Table of Contents (but keep the navigation :^) ... -->
 <script type="text/javascript">
   document.getElementsByClassName('toc')[0].style.display = 'none';